kojq/gal/README.md

 ## Warnings

+- AMD is assumed for nvme0n1 while Intel is assumed for sda
 - For safety, read the file before executing it
 - Before starting, set Secure Boot mode to Setup mode via firmware settings
   - sbctl does not work with all hardware